matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 very exciting looking.
 It is like a dash.
 But we draw a dash for the ant.

-And finally we have a helper function we saw filled cells in green and red and whatever, and so `fill-cell` is a helper function that just takes a graphics context and does this.
+And finally we have a helper function we saw we filled cells in green and red and whatever, and so `fill-cell` is a helper function that just takes a graphics context and does this.

-This is an interesting thing right here, we have not seen before, which is sharp caret.
+This is an interesting thing right here, we have not seen before, which is sharp caret [sharp caret meaning `#^`.
+That is an older syntax that still works fine in 2019, but is more often written `^` without the `#`].
 This is a metadata literal.

-[Audience member: tbd]
+[Audience member: Can you scroll up tbd]

 Is that OK?

 So this is a metadata literal.
 This is metadata actually being supplied to the compiler.
-This is associating the metadata tag flag to Graphics for the symbol `g`.
+This is associating the metadata flag `:tag` to `Graphics` for the symbol `g`.
 When the compiler sees that, it says: this `g` is going to be representing a `Graphics`.
 It is a type hint.
 And we have not seen any types so far.
 I mean, Clojure is dynamically typed.
 But Clojure also supports type hints.
 And given just the hint that this is a `Graphics`, all of the code in here will not use reflection.
 It will generate calls to Java that do not use reflection.

-And you will see that there are only one, two .... two!
+And you will see there are only one, two .... two!
 Two type hints in this whole program.
-And that is all it takes to have this program run fast enough to work.
+And that is all it takes to have this run fast enough to work.
 Given that this is a `Graphics`, it knows the signatures of these functions, and they are called directly.
 No reflection.

+[Time 2:02:06]

 So what did we say?
 We did scale, so fill cell, render an ant, render a place, render the whole world.

-I need a panel.
-That is a graphics thingy, right?
-JPanel, Paint.
-I have just defined an instance of a derived class of JPanel and defined the Paint function.
+I need a `Panel`.
+That is a graphics thingy, right?  `JPanel`, `paint`.
+I have just defined an instance of a derived class of `JPanel` and defined the `paint` function.
 That is it.
 That is all it takes.
 So you say `proxy`, you put one class, and zero or more interfaces, and you will get a proxy class defined that is a derivee of that class, and implements those interfaces.
 And then you can supply closures in here that define the function.
 So we only care about `paint`.  `paint` is a Java function now.
 This is going to be called from Java.
-This is passed a graphics context, and it is going to call that `render` function.
+It gets passed a graphics context, and it is going to call that `render` function.

-So this little bit between here and there is all it takes to define a derived Java class in Clojure, and implement its function.
+So this little, between here and there, is all it takes to define a derived Java class in Clojure, and implement its function.

 And then this `doto` is that same thing.
-I am going to create a new one of these, and then I am immediately going to set its preferred size.
-So `doto` this new proxy, setPreferredSize this dimension.
+I am going to create a new one of these, and then I am going to immediately set its preferred size.
+So `doto` this new proxy, `setPreferredSize` this dimension.
 OK?
 So I will make one of those.

 So I have to be here.
 I have two panels now.

 `frame` is make a new `JFrame`.
 So also use `doto`.
 Look how fast and easy this is.
-Not multiple lines.  `doto` a `JFrame`, add a panel, pack it, and show it.
+Not multiple lines.  `doto` a new `JFrame`, add a panel, pack it, and show it.

+[Time 2:03:58]

 Cool!
 I wonder what would happen if I called that?
 Wait.
 I just did.
 Oh!
 Woah, cool!
 We have a world.
 Oh, we have the ant we put